aospapp/aosp/external/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    CPU.
 This needs to be enabled for revisions r0p0, r1p0, and r1p1 of the CPU.
 It is still open.

+-  ``ERRATA_V1_2108267``: This applies errata 2108267 workaround to Neoverse-V1
+   CPU.
+This needs to be enabled for revisions r0p0, r1p0, and r1p1 of the CPU.
+   It is still open.

+-  ``ERRATA_V1_2216392``: This applies errata 2216392 workaround to Neoverse-V1
+   CPU.
+This needs to be enabled for revisions r1p0 and r1p1 of the CPU, the issue is present in r0p0 as well but there is no workaround for that revision.
+It is still open.

 For Cortex-A710, the following errata build flags are defined :

 -  ``ERRATA_A710_1987031``: This applies errata 1987031 workaround to